Your Guide to Assisted Living Expenses and Tax Deductions

 - What is specifically covered by your room and board costs

-Each assisted living facility considers “room and board” differently, so when thinking through what assisted living expenses are tax-deductible, understand that room and board generally is not.
+Each assisted living facility may define “room and board” differently, so when thinking through what assisted living expenses are tax-deductible, understand that room and board generally do not qualify.

-Because only the medical component of assisted living costs is usually tax-deductible, room and board doesn’t often qualify as a tax-deductible expense.
+Because only the medical component of assisted living costs is usually tax-deductible, room and board don’t often qualify as a tax-deductible expense.

 However, some facilities might have a level of medical care covered in their room and board specifications and fees.
 To be sure, you’d have to check with your specific assisted living community.